Priyapatil1612/Newsgroups-Text-Classification-Using-Machine-Learning/README.md

-# Machine Learning Text Classification
+# Newsgroups text classification Using Machine Learning

 ## Overview
 This project explores text classification using machine learning techniques on the **20 Newsgroups dataset**.
 The goal is to classify textual data into different news categories using various models, including: